 Chair

-The Chair is appointed and renewed by the EGI.eu Director in consultation with the EGI Technical Director.
-A deputy must also be assigned, though they can also be someone with another role in the SSB.
+The Chair is appointed and renewed by the EGI.eu Director after consultation of the EGI Technical Director.
+A deputy must also be assigned.
+Both the Chair and Deputy can also assume different roles in the SSB.

 Duties

 The Chair will be responsible for calling and running regular meetings and polling the membership for agenda items.
 Meetings will be held at a minimum once per quarter, and once per year the meeting will comprise a longer ‘Service and solution review’.
 Regular agenda items will include, but not limited to: